vext01/theunixzoo-www/src/undergrad-projects-2013.md

 formulae would make a reasonable DSL for language compositions, the resulting compiler would certainly be the first step towards such a goal.

+### A lightweight Tk for PyPy Trace Inspection

+PyPy is a fast meta-tracing implementation of the popular Python programming language.
+The PyPy community takes performance serisouly and as a result has implemented instrumentation which can help to debug possible performance issues.
+Due to the sheer amount of raw data that the aforementioned instrumentation generates, ideally an external tool is used to process and present this raw information.
+One such example is the web-based jitviewer project.

+Whilst the jitviewer project provides the right amount of functionality for debugging performance issues, unfortunately it has a fair few dependencies and some users may prefer to use a desktop application (as opposed to a web application).
+Furthermore, the setup process of jitviewer is complicated by the need to install dependencies inside a PyPy virtualenv.

+I propose that a student could write a minimal trace inspector/debugger for PyPy using a minimal number of external libraries.
+Perhaps this would be a py-tkinter or py-gtk application?
+In fact, this tooling could be written in any language, although ideally it would be written in Python so as to allow easy modification by PyPy developers.

+The outcomes of this project would be:

+ * A graphical trace inspector for PyPy.
+ * A documentation for the inspector.
+ * A demonstration (webcast/tutorial) showing how the GUI can be used to identify performance problems.

+### A Query Interface to OpenBSD ktrace(1)

+ktrace(1) is a system call tracer for OpenBSD.
+Ktrace monitors a running binary executable and records every system call performed.
+This information can be useful when black-box debugging a program (i.e. without the source code).
+Ktrace is similar to systrace(1) for Linux or truss(1) for Solaris.

+Currently ktrace(1) dumps its information out to a binary log file which is then interpreted by kdump(1) to give a report.
+This report is incredibly detailed and it can be difficult to extract the required information.

+For example, consider you wish to know how many bytes were written to a named file.
+Since the low-level UNIX file IO is in terms of file descriptors (and not file names), one must first find the file descriptor which corresponds to the named file.
+Furthermore, this file descriptor may be re-allocated to a different file opened at a later date.
+Would it not be useful to extract the slice of the trace under which the named file is open?
+This would make it much easier to navigate the ktrace logs.

+This is of course, but one example.

+I propose that a student writes a queryable interface to ktrace logs to aid system call inspection under OpenBSD.

+The outcomes of this project would be:

+ * Some kind of query language by which the user would specify their needs.
+ * An "interpreter" for this language which extracts the necessary trace information.
+ * A presentational layer on top of the above which makes reading the trace easier.
+This should probably be text-based to match the ethos of OpenBSD.

+Note that this project is not related to meta-tracing or RPython as with the other projects.